minetest/minetest/doc/README.android.md

 * old version: ``/sdcard/Minetest/`` or ``/storage/emulated/0/`` if stored in device, if stored in SD card: ``/storage/emulated/(varying folder name)/``
 * new version: ``/sdcard/Android/data/net.minetest.minetest/`` or ``/storage/emulated/0/Android/data/net.minetest.minetest/`` if stored in device, if stored in SD card: ``/storage/emulated/(varying folder name)/Android/data/net.minetest.minetest/``
-* NOTE: since Android 11 you can't access Android folder with normal methods
+* NOTE: since Android 11 it's hard to access Android folder with common methods
 ## Useful settings:

 gui_scaling: this is a user-specified scaling factor for the GUI- In case